Sakor99/Drug-Food-Interaction/README.md

 1. **Data Extraction**
    - The CSV file `drugBank_drug_food_interactions.csv` contains raw interaction descriptions from DrugBank.
-   - `main.py` processes the CSV file and extracts relevant terms (drugs, foods, effects, interactions).
+   - `main.py` processes the CSV file and extracts relevant terms (drugs, foods, effects, impacts, interactions).
    - `extracting the Inter has more than one DFI.py` handles cases where multiple DFIs are embedded in a single entry.

 2. **Term Normalization**